Ecuador facts and figures

 Apart from oil, Ecuador also exports bananas, shrimp, coffee, cocoa, cut flowers and fish.
 The country is a haven for many exotic animals and birds like the blue footed booby, and the orange iguana, both of which can be found in the Galapagos Islands.

-Ecuador’s President is Rafael Correa Delgado.
+Ecuador’s President is HE Economista Rafael Correa Delgado.
 The country joined OPEC in 1973.
 Nineteen years later, in 1992, it voluntarily suspended its membership.
 It resumed membership of the Organization in 2007.

 Did you know?